Auto1111SDK/Auto1111SDK/automatic1111sdk_on_windows_w_gpu.md

 ## automatic1111sdk

-now we can install automatic1111sdk in our environment with
+Now we are ready to install auto1111sdk in our environment with:
 ```
-python -m pip install --verbose automatic1111sdk
+python -m pip install --verbose auto1111sdk
 ```
-and save the package version list in the classical requirements.txt file
+and we can save the package version list in the classical requirements.txt file
 ```
 python -m pip freeze >requirements.txt
 ```
+to preserve all the dependency choices performed by pip.

 ## putting it all together

 Now we can test and run some code: save the following in auto1111sdk_test.py and run it with